BarkingDogs.net

 How your local government created your barking dog problem three times over

-The extent of the problem
+The extent of the problem they created

 On the innate unfairness of the system